Agustin-E-Garcia/Forgex_engine/README.md

 ## Status
 Forgex Engine is currently **a work in progress**, designed as a personal learning project and a showcase of technical skills.
 Contributions or forks are not expected, but feedback is always welcome!
+For more details about what I'm planning next for the engine you can visit the project's [Trello board](https://trello.com/b/KGXtF4xQ/simple-voxel-engine)

 ---